Sri Lanka Holidays

 The south-west monsoon begins and lasts until the end of June, but doesn't affect the north (including the Cultural Triangle) and the east coasts.
 Showers tend to be short and sharp, so it's still possible to have a superb Sri Lanka holiday.

 June is again perfect to explore the north and east of the country, with the south-west coast having the monsoon.

 Visiting Sri Lanka Holidays in July

-July is perfect for heading north, trying the wildlife in Wilpattu, the cultural triangle and beaches on the east coast.
-This is also known as the 'inter-monsoon' period, so its still very possible to travel.
+July is perfect for heading north for Sri Lanka holidays, trying the wildlife in Wilpattu, the cultural triangle, and beaches on the east coast.
+This is also known as the 'inter-monsoon' period, so it's still very possible to travel.